chili-epfl/qml-tcpsockets/README.md

 This will install the QML plugin inside the Qt sysroot. **Be aware that this is not a sandboxed installation.**

+See [samples/](samples/) for example use of the API.

 QML API
 -------

 ### `TcpServer`

 QML wrapper for QTcpServer; listens for incoming connections.
 When a new connection is made, emits the native socket descriptor instead of a fully created socket, since the new TcpSocket must be created in the thread that uses it.

 **Properties:**